 This is an IELTS Speaking Part 2 or topic card post that deals with the topic ‘an important email you have received’.
-I’ve detailed some of the major points about an email and explained some ideas or notes which you can apply to answer this topic.
+I’ve detailed some of the major points of the email and explained some ideas or notes which you can apply to answer this topic.
 You should go after the directions and practice the answer to have an obvious idea about this cue card.

 Best tips for answering this Cue Card: